Skip to content

 → walk up CWD for .soma/ (project → parent → global chain)

-→ load protocols by heat (hot=full, warm=breadcrumb, cold=name)
+3. protocols — load by heat (hot=full, warm=breadcrumb, cold=name)

-→ inject into system prompt
+→ inject all into system prompt

 → same as above, plus:

-→ agent writes .soma/memory/preload-next.md
+→ agent writes preload to .soma/memory/preloads/preload-next-<date>-<id>.md

 → save protocol + muscle heat state (with decay for unused)